 If the history suggests aortic dissection, a diagnosis of acute coronary syndrome should not be made even if the ECG has obvious STEMI or NSTEMI patterns as antiplatelet treatment, heparin or thrombolysis may worsen the prognosis of the patient.
 It is always better to withhold these treatments when aortic dissection is considered and immediately arrange for urgent aortic imaging to clarify the diagnosis.

-The portable erect chest x-ray is very helpful as it may demonstrate mediastinal widening or provide another diagnosis for the patients symptoms e.g. spontaneous pneumothorax.
+However, an erect chest x-ray is helpful in a more general sense in the work up of any patient presenting with acute chest pain and may provide another diagnosis for the patients symptoms e.g. spontaneous pneumothorax.

-An abnormal chest x-ray is present most of the time and the following radiological signs must be sought in patients with AAD:
+In aortic dissection, an abnormal chest x-ray is present most of the time and could provide an important clue to the diagnosis.
+The following radiological signs should be sought:

 A widened mediastinum and other radiological signs

-Mediastinal widening (see Figure 2) however is only present in 60% of patients with dissection and other radiological signs are important to elicit (see Figure 3).
-These are an abnormal aortic contour which occurs in 50% of patients; a soft tissue shadow peripheral to a calcified aortic annulus which occurs in 15% of patients and represents blood within the false lumen extending around the aortic annulus; a globular heart may suggest haemopericardium and a pleural effusion may represent a haemothorax(8).
+Mediastinal widening (see Figure 2) is usually the most common chest X-ray finding in patients with dissection.
+However, other radiological signs are important to elicit (see Figure 3).
+An abnormal aortic contour may occur in around half of patients.
+A soft tissue shadow peripheral to a calcified aortic annulus, which represents blood within the false lumen extending around the aortic annulus, is a subtle sign that occurs in a minority of patients.

 Pleural effusion

-A pleural effusion, representing a haemothorax (invariably massive) occurs in 20% of patients.
+A pleural effusion, representing a haemothorax (invariably massive) is seen in some patients.
 This typically occurs when the dissection process involves the descending thoracic aorta, and when rupture occurs here it is almost always into the left pleural space.

 Although transthoracic echocardiography (TTE) can be performed at the bedside in the resuscitation room it must not delay more definitive investigations such as CT or transoesophageal echocardiography.